ArthurPaivaT/mergi/README.md

 # Mergi

-For now, this runs an api which can apply some effects to images
+For now, this runs an api to apply some effects to images

 ## Running Server